sosuisen/git-documentdb/docs-api/git-documentdb.connectionsettingsgithub.md

 - personalAccessToken: See https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token

-- private: Whether automatically created repository is private or not.
+- private: Whether the automatically created repository is private or not.
 Default is true.